-How it’s using deep learning: H2O.ai created the H2O Driverless AI platform “to make it easier, faster and cheaper to deliver expert data science as a force multiplier for every enterprise.”
+How it’s using deep learning: H2O.ai created the H2O Driverless AI platform that facilitates the delivery of expert data science.
 The company’s ultimate goal is to democratize artificial intelligence.

 Industry impact: According to a Smart Industry report, Stanley Black & Decker now uses H2O’s Driverless AI to “develop AI-enabled manufacturing processes aimed at reducing product-development time.”
 SBD might also apply Driverless AI to other company projects.

 How it’s using deep learning: Voysis employs deep learning and other high-tech tools in its development and refining of voice AI for the consumer and business sectors.
 One example is its work on the WaveNet speech synthesis system, which processes raw audio.

 Industry impact: Voysis recently announced the launch of its product Voysis Embedded WaveNet (ViEW), which makes WaveNet technology available on all cloud mobile devices and requires no cloud connectivity.